rpuntaie/txdir/README.rst

 Command line help::

-    usage: txdir [infile] [outdir] [-h] [-v] [-l] [-f] [-d] [-n] [-m M] [-c [C [C ...]]]
+    usage: txdir  [infile] [outdir] [-h] [-v] [-a] [-b] [-l] [-f] [-d] [-n] [-m M] [-c [C [C ...]]]

     Files/dirs are ignored via .gitignore.
-If the directory contains unignored binary files, exclude files with '-f'.
-Ignoring content with '-n', then reapplying will empty all files.
-NOTE: EMPTY FILES IN TEXT TREE WILL EMPTY ACCORDING FILES IN THE FILE TREE.
+If the directory contains unignored binary files, exclude files with '-f' or ignoring content with '-n'.
+Text file content must not have an empty first line.

     positional arguments:
-      infile          If a file, it is expected to contain a text tree, flat or indented (none or - is stdin).
-If a directory, the text tree is created from the file tree (like the Linux tree tool). outdir          None or - means printing the tree to stdout.
+      infile          If a file, it is expected to contain a text representation of a directory, flat or indented (none or - is stdin).
+If a directory, the text view is created with file content (unless -n).
+      outdir          None or - means printing to stdout.
 If the parameter is an existing file, nothing is done.
 If not a directory, the directory is created.
 The file tree is created in the directory.

     optional arguments:
       -h              Print help information.
       -v              Print version information.
-      -l              Create a flat listing instead of an indented text tree from file tree.
-      -a              Use ASCII instead of unicode when printing the indented text tree.
+      -a              Use ASCII instead of unicode when printint the indented view.
+      -b              Include content of binary files as base64 encoded.
+      -l              Create a flat listing instead of an indented view.
       -f              Omit files.
-Just directories, when creating a text tree from a file tree.
+Only list directories.
-      -d              Include dot files/directories when creating a text tree from a file tree.
+      -d              Include dot files/directories.
-      -n              Omit file content when creating a text tree from a file tree.
+      -n              Omit file content.
-      -m M            Maximum depth to scan when creating a text tree from a file tree.
+      -m M            Maximum directory depth to scan.
       -c [C [C ...]]
-Directories described with a DSL (',' = end of token, '.' =
-                      up dir, '/' = down) `txdir - . -c 'a/b/d.c/d..a/u,v,x,g\.x'`
+Directories described with a DSL (',' = end of token, '.' = up dir, '/' = down)
-                      produces the same as `mkdir -p a/{b,c}/d a/u a/v a/x a/g.x`
-                      If not within ', use \\ to escape.
+                      `txdir - . -c 'a/b/d.c/d..a/u,v,x,g\.x'` produces the same as `mkdir -p a/{b,c}/d a/u a/v a/x a/g.x` If not within ', use \\ to escape.

 DESCRIPTION
 ===========